 Continue What We’ve Started.

 Background checks, waiting periods and other deferrance methods do slow some of the access.
-Though limited in their true effect, these do show a sense of seriousness.
+Though quite limited in their effect, these actions do give a sense of seriousness.

 Get ‘The System’ Out of the Way.

 Give folks in the trenches the ability to seek help in a non-attacking and non-invasive manner.
 Parents would gladly seek more help if the system was not so full of permanent labels and courts and red tape.
 Our current system promotes hiding mental illness — especially when it pertains to only the possibilities of crime or violence.
 We must give ways to intervene without the baggage of going to court or having something on a record.
 It must be focus on the individual rather than on mandatory reporting or court wins or money.

 Right now our court system is very — maybe only — focus is on punishment and “winning”.
 On the periphery, I’ve seen several cases where seeking true help for the individual (perpetrator) is last.
 To the attorneys, it’s much more about “winning” as if people’s lives and future are a game.
 It makes me sick, and I can’t understand how they sleep at night.
 Truly, they must feed themselves all kinds of lies to avoid separating fact from fantasy — emphasis here on our prosecutors.

 Get Rid of Guns in Entertainment.

 Every new gun law must also address the issues of glamorizing guns in entertainment.
 More importantly, they must be on scale with the proposed gun restrictions.
 For instance, if we require licenses for guns, we must FIRST require licenses for games and movies that include guns.
 Taking this to an unreasonable extreme, if we abolish guns completely, we must FIRST remove every game, video game, movie, book and show that has guns or shooting in any way as entertainment.
 I’m not talking about putting blinders on, just taking the entertainment out of it.